FarzanHajian/DirectMapper/README.md

 - The destination property must have a setter.
 - The destination property must have the same data type as the source one.

 The first and the second requirements cannot be ignored.
-The third one, on the other hand, can be overridden by defining rules (either global rules or type-specific ones).
+The third one, on the other hand, can be overridden by defining rules.

 ### Rules
 As discussed earlier, by default, data types of source and destination properties must be the same.
 If there is a need for conversion, you will have to define rules.

+There are two types of rules:
+- **Type-specific** rules define how objects of a certain type must be mapped to objects of another type.
+- **Global** rules are general rules that must be applied in the absence of suitable type-specific rules.

+Here is a list of items to bear in mind when using rules:
-There are two types of rules. **Entity-specific** and **global** and (of course) entity-specific rules have higher priority than global rules.
+- Type-specific rules have higher priority than global rules.

-**Keep in mind that rules must be defined before any mapping operations.**
+- Global rules must be defined before type-specific rules are defined.

-**Rules are applied only when mapping between two different data types.**
+- Rules are applied only when source and destination properties have different data types.

 The following code snippet defines a rule to convert the *IntroductionDate* property from *Product* to *ProductVM*.